UQ of 2D Slab Burner DNS: Surrogates, Uncertainty Propagation, and Parameter Calibration: Conclusion and Future Work

 The main goal of this paper was to systematically address challenges related to all aspects of performing a complete UQ analysis of a complicated physics-based simulation like a 2D slab burner DNS.
 We provided insights related to the development of an acceptable surrogate model, the propagation of uncertainty of the DNS inputs to the QoI, and the calibration of DNS parameters based on observations of experimental data as well as interpreting these results for further DNS development.
 The DNS we used in this work was ABLATE (Ablative Boundary Layers At The Exascale), an in-house DNS solver developed for simulating a multiphase 2D slab burner setup.

 First, we generated an ensemble of 64 simulations that was informed by a series of sensitivity analyses to identify the most important reaction rate parameters.
 The simulation data was then used to develop two surrogate models: a Gaussian Process (GP) and a hyperparameter tuned Hierarchical Multiscale Surrogate (HMS).
 Our expectation was that the HMS would outperform the GP because of the multiscale effects of combustion.
 We tested both models under cross-validation for their ability to predict out of sample in parameter spaces they have not been trained on.
-We found that, overall, they performed very closely.
-The GP, on average, is expected to achieve an error of $1.59 e^{-6} \%$ in the training set and $17.06 \%$ when tested out of sample.
-The HMS, on average, is expected to achieve an error of $1.11 \%$ in the training set and $16.62 \%$ when tested out of sample.
-Our conclusion is that both of these surrogate models are acceptable for usage in UQ or otherwise.
-We do note however that the GP performance is sensitive to the choice of kernel and specifically kernels that cannot handle multiple scales (such as the rational quadratic) will result in poor models.
-HMS demonstrated a more stable behavior due to the usage of multiscale kernels and in some cases followed the simulation data closer.
-Neither model was able to fully capture nonlinearities.
-We justified this result from the fact that the surrogates are attempting prediction of a boundary quantity that is dependent on the combustion process, but none of their far field inputs they are trained on fully carry this multiscale information.
-The fact that both of these models are able to achieve an error $<20 \%$ when predicting multiscale boundary quantities just from far field inputs is significant, particulary considering that they take a few $ms$ to run compared to 24 hours for the DNS.
+We found that, overall, HMS is superior to GP for prediction.
+The GP, on average, is expected to achieve an error of $1.00 e^{-8} \%$ in the training set and $28.03 \%$ when tested out of sample.
+The HMS, on average, is expected to achieve an error of $0.63 \%$ in the training set and $13.37 \%$ when tested out of sample.
+Our conclusion is that HMS is superior to GP for usage in UQ or otherwise for this problem, due to its ability to better capture multiscale effects.
+HMS also demonstrated robust performance across the dataset.
+The fact that HMS is able to achieve an error $<15 \%$ when predicting multiscale boundary quantities just from far field inputs is significant, particulary considering it takes a few $ms$ to run compared to 24 hours for the DNS.

 Second, we used the HMS in a forward UQ process to propagate uncertainty from the inputs to the QoI which is the regression rate.
-Assuming default priors for the input parameters (normal or uniform distributions as appropriate), we found that in the front of the slab, the estimate is a mean regression rate $\mu_{f} = 0.022$ mm/s, in the middle of the slab $\mu_{m} = 0.081$ mm/s, and in the rear $\mu_{b} = 0.147$ mm/s.
-The front and rear distributions appear to have a more central tendency compared to the middle part where the density is more evenly distributed on a wider range of values.
-We also found that the surrogates (and by extension the 2D DNS) do not correctly predict the high regression rate in the front ramp of the slab burner.
+We assumed default priors for the input parameters (normal or uniform distributions as appropriate).
+At the front of the slab, the estimate is a mean regression rate $\mu_{f} = 0.185$ mm/s, in the middle of the slab $\mu_{m} = 0.093$ mm/s, and in the rear $\mu_{b} = 0.142$ mm/s.
+All distributions appear to have a central tendency and follow the orders of magnitude we observe in the experiments at the corresponding locations.